 The pandemic has shone a light on mental health issues in construction.
 After being at home during lockdown, many construction workers left the industry.
 They realised they were much happier out of the toxic environment, until now it seemed to be an issue that no one was willing to address.
 Without caring about the wellbeing and mental health of our staff, we will lose them.

 I undertook an MBA to deepen my understanding of academic theory and to gain a more varied network and perspective.
 I also knew I could use it as a platform to study more closely the role of wellbeing at work.
-My final project focuses on the mental health support of remote and subcontract workers compared to those in an office environment.

 The MBA cohort have really helped me to see the wellbeing picture in a clearer light.
 My fellow students are from the NHS, computing businesses, project management, cyber security and many more.
 Their input and advice and their shared experience has opened up my eyes to the best practice for wellbeing and the things my industry is doing wrong – and in some cases, right.